esavich/pvmes-app/README.md

 - use `docker-compose run --rm node yarn` to install JS dependencies.

-- гыу `docker-compose run --rm php php dummydata.php` to fill database with test data.
+- use `docker-compose run --rm php php dummydata.php` to fill database with test data.